Salvation Army in Fayetteville to expand shelter

 Work is scheduled to begin Monday and construction should take six to nine months, Jackson said.
 Work will happen in three phases, starting at the activity center, so clients will not be displaced, he said.

-The city has received a building permit application for the work, but staff haven't yet reviewed it, according to Jessie Masters, development review manager.
+The city has received a building permit application for the work, but staff hasn't yet reviewed it, according to Jessie Masters, development review manager.

 "Barring any unforeseen circumstances, we have raised the required funds," Robinett said.